The Floresco Integrated Service Hub is a ‘one-stop’ mental health service for adults.

 Operating at the Floresco Centre in Ipswich in the West Moreton Hospital and Health Service region, the hub was established in late 2014 by a consortium of non-government organisations, led by Aftercare.

 Integrated service model

-Through the Department of Health, the Queensland Government funded the Floresco consortium from July 2014 to June 2017 to deliver the following non-clinical community-based mental health service types:
+Through the Department of Health, the Queensland Government funded the Floresco consortium to deliver the following non-clinical, community-based mental health services: